North Galaxy Towers

 The two towers are 107 m tall, placing them amongst the tallest buildings in Belgium.
 The complex has 110000 m2 of office space above ground and 46000 m2 below ground.
 About 8000 m2 of the space below ground is used for archives.
 There are a total of 35 elevators in the complex.

-The towers were originally conceived as part of an eight-building Brussels World Trade Center complex, but were splintered off into a separate project.
-The construction of the towers began in 2002 and ended in 2004.
+The towers were originally conceived as part of an eight-building Brussels World Trade Center (WTC) complex, but were splintered off into a separate project.
+The construction of the towers began in 2002 and was completed in 2004.

 The complex is being leased by the Belgian Federal Government.
 It houses the Federal Public Financial Service and other governmental bodies, with all three buildings used for administration and management.